FullByte/FullByte.github.io/docs/tech/os/ubuntu.md

 ## Firefox

-Some services like Disneyplus do not support linux.
+Some services like Disney+ do not support linux.
 Change the useragent string and make sure to be in "desktop mode" when browsing sites like this.
 A valid useragent is e.g.:

 `Mozilla/5.0 (Windows NT 10.0; Win64; x64) Firefox/106.0`

-### Regolith
+## Regolith

 [Regolith](https://regolith-desktop.com/) runs i3: a popular, fast, and configurable tiling window manager which is great for fast keyboard-driven workflows.
 Regolith integrates i3 with other desktop components such as i3bar, rofication, gnome-flashback, and ilia to provide a complete desktop interface.